mozilla/elasticutils/docs/index.rst

-ElasticUtils is a Python library that gives you a chainable search API for `ElasticSearch <http://elasticsearch.org/>`_ as well as some other tools to make it easier to integrate ElasticSearch into your application.
+ElasticUtils is a Python library that gives you a chainable search API for `Elasticsearch <http://elasticsearch.org/>`_ as well as some other tools to make it easier to integrate Elasticsearch into your application.

 So what's it like?
 Let's do a couple basic things: